 As always, the companies we invest in demonstrate high managerial skill in capital allocation, which creates value for customers, employees, communities, and shareholders.

 Thank you for your commitment to the Strategy.
-Should you have any questions regarding your investment, please do not hesitate to contact us.
+Should you have any questions regarding your investment, please do not hesitate to reach out to us.

 Sincerely,